pforret/blog.splashing/about.md

 # About this site

-A pet project, cobining my iterest in photography, bash script and Jekyll SSG.
+A pet project, combining my interests in photography, bash scripting and Jekyll SSG.

 # This site uses